boazbk/tcs/lec_05_physical_implementation.md

 Let $k$ be some number and $B$ be a subset of the functions from $\{0,1\}^k \rightarrow \{0,1\}$.
 For every $n,m \in \N$, an $n$ input, $m$ output  _Boolean circuit_ with $B$-gates is a directed acyclic graph (DAG) $G$ over the vertex set $[s] = \{0,1\ldots,s-1\}$ where every vertex is labeled with either a function $f\in B$ or a number $i \in \{0,\ldots,\max\{m,n\}-1\}$ such that: \
 * Every _source vertex_ (vertex without incoming edges) is labeled with a number between $0$ and $n-1$. \
 * Every _sink vertex_ (vertex without outgoing edges)  has only a single incoming edge and is labeled with a number between $0$ and $m-1$.
-There should be exactly $m$ sink vertices and every one of them gets a unique label \
+There should be exactly $m$ sink vertices and every one of them gets a unique label. \
 * Every other vertex has exactly $k$ incoming edges and is labeled with a function $f\in B$.